 Greenhouse gas emissions from our City building and outdoor lighting energy consumption have been steadily decreasing since 2010.
-FY 2019 municipal GHG emissions are estimated to have been 28,845 metric tons, up 8% from FY 2018, but still 23.7% below the 37,792 metric ton 2010 baseline.
+FY 2020 municipal GHG emissions are estimated to have been 24,940 metric tons, 34% below the 37,792 metric ton 2010 baseline.
 Emissions reductions have occurred at both the building-level, for thermal energy (oil to natural gas conversions, and energy efficiency measures), and at the region's power plants, as many have replaced coal and oil with natural gas to generate electricity.

 Figure 19 shows the direct and indirect greenhouse gas emissions from municipal buildings and outdoor lighting.
-The 23.7% reduction from the 2010 baseline is the result of strategic investments in City facilities including building upgrades, converting City street lights to LEDs, and employee education around energy conservation.
+The 34% reduction from the 2010 baseline is the result of strategic investments in City facilities including building upgrades, converting City street lights to LEDs, and employee education around energy conservation.